 Youâ€™ve got party plans.
 And your regular dinnerware just wonâ€™t accommodate the crowd.
 Whatâ€™s the green solution?

 There are several options on the market, including recycled plastic plates and pressed paper plates that will biodegrade (shout out to Chinet; who knew?).
 But thereâ€™s only one product weâ€™ve seen that covers the green spectrum like moss on rocks: Verterra disposable dinnerware.

 These ingenious plates, bowls and trays are not just biodegradable, they turn into compost in two months.
 Theyâ€™re made from an all natural product, fallen palm leaves, and therefore claim no trees.
-Theyâ€™re chemical-free and use no petroleum-derived waxes or epoxies, either as a component or in their production; they are not bleached or dyed, like so many paper products and their manufacture employs people in Southeast Asia, paying a fair wage (according to the company).
+Theyâ€™re No Added Chemicals and use no petroleum-derived waxes or epoxies, either as a component or in their production; they are not bleached or dyed, like so many paper products and their manufacture employs people in Southeast Asia, paying a fair wage (according to the company).
 And, theyâ€™re lightweight to ship.
 And, they look lovely on the table.

 Theyâ€™re so green, the only thing about them thatâ€™s not green is their color.
 Theyâ€™re beige.
 But thatâ€™s OK too.
 They mimic bamboo or wood, lending a look of sophistication that you just canâ€™t achieve with your typical grocery store or even party store paper plates.